Seagate/cortx-s3server/.github/Pull_Request_Template.md

 ## Checklist

+- _PR is self-reviewed?
+Yes/No?_
-- Any interface change Yes/No?
+- _Any interface change Yes/No?_
-- Change notified to other gatekeepers: Yes/No?
+- _Change notified to other gatekeepers: Yes/No?_
-- Code reviews done and addressed: Yes/No?
+- _Code reviews done and addressed: Yes/No?_
-- Codacy issues reviewed and addressed: Yes/No?
+- _Codacy issues reviewed and addressed: Yes/No?_
-- Deployment test : Done/Not?
+- _Deployment test : Done/Not?_
-- UT/smoke test: Done/Not?
+- _UT/smoke test: Done/Not?_
-- Jira number added to PR: Yes/No?
+- _Jira number added to PR: Yes/No?_
-- Github merge done using UI: Yes/No?
+- _Github merge done using UI: Yes/No?_